-GRADES 10-12 -- REPORTING UP TO 5 MINUTES LATE TO CLASS WITHOUT A PASS AFTER THE TARDY BELL HAS RUNG.\
+GRADES 10-12 -- REPORTING UP TO 5 MINUTES LATE TO CLASS WITHOUT A PASS AFTER THE TARDY BELL HAS RUNG.

-\(IF A STUDENT IS MORE THAN 5 MINUTES TARDY TO CLASS, STUDENT MAY BE CONSIDERED TRUANT.)
+(IF A STUDENT IS MORE THAN 5 MINUTES TARDY TO CLASS, STUDENT MAY BE CONSIDERED TRUANT.)

-GRADES 8-12 - FIRST 4 TARDIES PER CLASS PER SEMESTER MAY RESULT IN NO ADMINISTRATIVE DISCIPLINARY ACTION.
-ON 5TH TARDY AND THEREAFTER PER CLASS PER SEMESTER, DISCIPLINARY CONSEQUENCES MAY BE ASSIGNED BY AN ADMINISTRATOR.
+GRADES 6-12 - FIRST 4 TARDIES BETWEEN CLASSES PER QUARTER MAY RESULT IN NO ADMINISTRATIVE DISCIPLINARY ACTION.
+ON 5TH TARDY AND THEREAFTER PER QUARTER, DISCIPLINARY CONSEQUENCES MAY BE ASSIGNED BY AN ADMINISTRATOR.

-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First-Fourth Consequences Determined by Classroom Instructor Consequences Determined by Classroom Instructor Consequences Determined by Classroom Instructor Fifth Up to 1 Day In-School Suspension, and/or LOP Administrator Conference and Parent Contact; LOP Administrator Conference and Parent Contact; LOP Sixth and Thereafter Up to 2 Day In-School Suspension and/or LOP Up to 3 Day In-School Suspension, LOP Up to 2 Day Out of School Suspension and/or LOP
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 Fifth Administrator Conference and Parent Contact; LOP Administrator Conference and Parent Contact; LOP Administrator Conference and Parent Contact; LOP Sixth - Tenth Up to 1 day In-School Suspension, LOP, Possible Hall Plan Up to 1 day In-School Suspension, LOP, Possible Hall Plan Up to 1 day In-School Suspension, LOP, Possible Hall Plan Eleventh and Thereafter Up to 3 day In-School Suspension, LOP, Hall Plan Up to 3 day In-School Suspension, LOP, Hall Plan Up to 3 day In-School Suspension, LOP, Hall Plan

-35. TARDY TO SCHOOL
+36. TARDY TO SCHOOL

 GRADES 10-12 - A TARDY TO 1 ST HOUR CLASS IS RECORDED FOR ANY STUDENT WHO ARRIVES BETWEEN 7:30-8:00 AM.
 GRADES 10-12 STUDENTS WHO ARRIVE TO SCHOOL AFTER THE 7:30 AM TARDY BELL SHOULD SIGN IN AT THE OFFICE UPON ARRIVAL AND OBTAIN A PASS TO CLASS FROM THE OFFICE SECRETARY.
-THE FIRST 4 UNEXCUSED TARDIES PER SEMESTER MAY RESULT IN NO ADMINISTRATIVE DISCIPLINARY CONSEQUENCES.
-ON THE 7TH TARDY AND THEREAFTER PER SEMESTER, DISCIPLINARY CONSEQUENCES WILL BE DETERMINED BY THE ADMINISTRATION.
+THE FIRST 6 UNEXCUSED TARDIES PER SEMESTER MAY RESULT IN NO ADMINISTRATIVE DISCIPLINARY CONSEQUENCES.
+ON THE 7 TH TARDY AND THEREAFTER PER SEMESTER, DISCIPLINARY CONSEQUENCES WILL BE DETERMINED BY THE ADMINISTRATION.

-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First-Third No Administrative No Administrative Action No Administrative Action Fourth Parent Contact, Administrative Conference, LOP No Administrative Action No Administrative Action Fifth Administrative Conference, LOP Administrator Conference and Parent Contact; LOP Administrator Conference and Parent Contact; LOP Sixth and Thereafter Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Up to 2 Day Out of School Suspension and/or LOP
+Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First-Third No Administrative No Administrative Action No Administrative Action Fourth Parent Contact, Administrative Conference, LOP No Administrative Action No Administrative Action Fifth Administrative Conference/Parent Contact, LOP Administrative Conference/Parent Contact, LOP Administrative Conference/Parent Contact, LOP Sixth Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Contact Parent/Up to 1 day In-School Suspension, LOP Seventh+ Up to 2 Day Out of School

+Suspension and/or LOP

-36. TECHNOLOGY MISCONDUCT
+37. TECHNOLOGY MISCONDUCT

 USE OR ATTEMPTED USE OF TECHNOLOGY RESOURCES IN A DISRUPTIVE, MANIFESTLY INAPPROPRIATE OR ILLEGAL MANNER IMPAIRS THE DISTRICT'S MISSION, SQUANDERS RESOURCES, AND SHALL NOT BE TOLERATED.
 USERS MUST ADHERE TO DISTRICT POLICIES, REGULATIONS, PROCEDURES, AND GUIDELINES FOUND IN F-265-P and F-265-S. THIS INCLUDES BUT IS NOT LIMITED TO ATTEMPT TO GAIN UNAUTHORIZED ACCESS TO A TECHNOLOGY SYSTEM OR INFORMATION; TO USE DISTRICT TECHNOLOGY TO CONNECT TO OTHER SYSTEMS IN EVASION OF THE PHYSICAL LIMITATIONS OF THE REMOTE SYSTEM; TO COPY DISTRICT FILES WITHOUT AUTHORIZATION; TO INTERFERE WITH THE ABILITY OF OTHERS TO UTILIZE DISTRICT TECHNOLOGY; TO SECURE A HIGHER LEVEL OF PRIVILEGE WITHOUT AUTHORIZATION; TO INTRODUCE COMPUTER "VIRUSES," "HACKING" TOOLS, OR OTHER DISRUPTIVE/DESTRUCTIVE PROGRAMS ONTO OR USING DISTRICT TECHNOLOGY; OR TO EVADE OR DISABLE A FILTERING/BLOCKING DEVICE.
-USING AN ELECTRONIC DEVICE TO RECORD, PUBLISH OR DISPLAY AUDIO OR VISUAL IMAGES OF DISTRICT STAFF OR OTHER STUDENTS ON DISTRICT PROPERTY, SCHOOL BUS OR AT A SCHOOL-RELATED EVENT WITHOUT AUTHORIZATION IS PROHIBITED.
 THE PROHIBITED CONDUCT INCLUDES SUCH THINGS AS AUDIO OR VISUAL RECORDINGS OF DISTRICT STAFF IN THE CLASSROOM WITHOUT AUTHORIZATION; ACTS OF VIOLENCE; DISRUPTIONS TO THE SCHOOL ENVIRONMENT OR OTHER ACTS PROHIBITED BY THE DISTRICT'S STUDENT DISCIPLINE GUIDELINES.
 THE USE OF AN ELECTRONIC DEVICE TO RECORD, PUBLISH OR DISPLAY AUDIO OR VISUAL IMAGES OF DISTRICT STAFF, STUDENTS OR OTHER PERSONS TAKEN IN A LOCATION WHERE THE PERSON HAS A REASONABLE EXPECTATION OR PRIVACY SUCH AS A RESTROOM, LOCKER ROOM OR OTHER LOCATION IN OR AROUND SCHOOL PREMISES IS STRICTLY PROHIBITED.